NeXt-Warning-System/project/updates/week11.md

 ## What we’re planning for next week

 * We have a Project Board & GDS Spend approval session
-* reviewing CV's to recruit test engineer with looking at interview w/c 01/03
+* Reviewing CV's to recruit test engineer with looking at interview w/c 01/03
 * Finalising interview preparation for External User research sessions
 * Conducting External User research sessions
 * Managing the additional content “highlighting tests” with external users